xtendtech/sunsynk/README.md

-# sunsynk
+# SunSynk API
-sunsynk or deye inverter srcipt for getting data and changing using python SunSynk API
+Sunsynk (Deye) inverter srcipt for getting data and changing using python

 The purpose of this Python code is to retrieve the plant id and current power generation data from a Sunsynk inverter.
 Using this information you can then choose to take actions based on this data - e.g. trigger IoT devices, lights, notifications, adjust inverter settings etc.

 Requirements